Staying sober at workplace parties often opens us up to distressing peer pressure. Be more accepting of your coworkers’ choices.

-Between gender bias, discrimination against sexual orientation or race, among a slew of other things, there’s no denying that people who don’t fall into a certain category face hurdles in the workplace.
+Between gender bias and discrimination against sexual orientation or race (among a slew of other things), there’s no denying that people who fall into certain categories face hurdles in the workplace.
 It wasn’t until recently that I realized sobriety was one of these.
 I was in New York for a client’s event and found myself at dinner with a group of team members.
 By the time we were seated, several of them were already on their second drinks.
 I had politely declined a drink at the bar and again when our server came to take orders for another round.

-“Are you judging us for drinking?”
-My clients chuckles, “just have a drink, have some fun!”
+“Are you judging us for drinking?” my client chuckled, “Just have a drink, have some fun!”
 I laughed it off, but those comments turned out to be the first of many that night.
 Over the course of two hours, I was asked repeatedly if I was sure I didn’t want to have a drink, if I was pregnant, and if I was judging them for drinking.

 The irony of it is that I wasn’t judging her for drinking.
 It was almost as if she thought my decision not to drink was an attack on her decision to do so.
-I simply didn’t want to drink but what if I wasn’t just a health-conscious person who knows that addiction and alcoholism run in her family?
-What if I was in recovery?
-What if I was struggling to say no to the repeated offers for a drink?
+I simply didn’t want to drink but what if I hadn’t been just a health-conscious person who knows that addiction and alcoholism run in her family?
+What if I were in recovery?
+What if I were struggling to say no to the repeated offers for a drink?

 Unfortunately, my experience wasn’t a one-off situation.
-The culture of workplaces everywhere are largely centered around drinking.
-Holiday parties, “beer hours”, and after work drinks seem like a prerequisite to being considered part of the team.
+The culture of workplaces everywhere are often largely centered around drinking.
+Holiday parties, “beer hours,” and after-work drinks can often seem like a prerequisite to being considered part of the team.
 Those who don’t drink—for whatever reason—are made to feel ostracized, judged, and unsupported by coworkers and employers.
-In the startup world, this can be even more intense, with the culture being centered around a “work hard, play harder” mentality, as outlined by Sarah Jane Coffey in her article, “Do Startups Have a Drinking Problem?”
-The resounding answer to that question is yes startups do have a drinking problem, and many other companies have a problem supporting those who don’t drink.
+In the startup world, this can be even more intense, with the company culture centering around a “work hard, play harder” mentality, as outlined by Sarah Jane Coffey in her article, “Do Startups Have a Drinking Problem?”
+The resounding answer to that question is yes, startups do have a drinking problem, and many other companies also have a problem supporting those who don’t drink.

 If, like me, someone just doesn’t want to drink, they often have to field questions and justify their decision (am I pregnant?
 Seriously, do I need to be pregnant to decline alcohol?).
 It’s super annoying, to say the least, and promotes a drinking culture that alienates those of us who would just rather not.

-Leaders of startups, corporations, and small businesses all have a responsibility—to the people they employee and their company’s culture and bottom line—to make the workplace a sobriety-friendly, supportive environment for people who can’t or choose not to drink.
+Leaders of startups, corporations, and small businesses all have a responsibility—to the people they employ and to their company’s culture and bottom line—to make the workplace a sobriety-friendly, supportive environment for people who can’t or choose not to drink.
 That can include making work events feel more inclusive by not centering them around alcohol, providing better resources and tools for people who are struggling with addiction, and providing education for the entire company on how to be supportive of people in recovery.